Dhaka South City Corporation: Annual Budget

-List of Mayors
+List of mayors

-The Mayor of the South Dhaka is the chief executive of the Dhaka South City Corporation.
-The Mayor's office administers all city services, public property, most public agencies, and enforces all city and state laws within Dhaka city.
+The mayor of the South Dhaka is the chief executive of the Dhaka South City Corporation.
+The mayor's office administers all city services, public property, most public agencies, and enforces all city and state laws within Dhaka city.

 According to the existing law, the executive power of the Dhaka South City Corporation vests in and is exercised by the mayor/administrator.
 The Corporation constitutes several standing committees and other committees to monitor and guide the diversified activities of the organization.
 The mayor/administrator is assisted by the chief executive officer, who in turn, is assisted by the secretary, the heads of departments and zonal executive officers.

+Deputy mayor

+The deputy mayor (also known as Panel mayor) is a second-ranking official of city corporation.
+3 Panel mayors are appointed from the council member to assist the mayor through voting.
+The 1st panel mayor with the highest number of votes is appointed as deputy mayor or acting mayor.
+In the absence of the mayor, the deputy mayor controls all functions of the City Corporation.
+Other 2 Panel mayors also assist mayor and to oversee major offices within the executive branch of the DSCC.